 Fix and prevent leaks

 Leaks — even the small, quiet ones — are the number-one cause for mold in the home.
-In addition to finding and fixing small leaks, consider going the extra mile to prevent future leaks and invest in a leak detection device like Flo.
+In addition to finding and fixing small leaks, consider going the extra mile to prevent future leaks and invest in a Smart Home Water Security System like Flo by Moen.
 It does all the heavy lifting for you, including 24/7 monitoring and daily diagnostic leak tests.
 It can save you thousands of dollars in water damage and prevent potentially dangerous mold conditions at home.

 Keep your house clean